berrak/MyMacros/README.md

 ## Customizing and protecting your macros

 The `MyMacros.h` is installed in `~/Arduino/libraries/MyMacros/src/`.
 Use a local copy to avoid this file being overwritten by Arduino when the library updates.
-Protect this file and move this to `~/mymacros.` Create a symbolic link to this location.
+Protect this file and move it to `~/mymacros.` Create a symbolic link to this location.
 When the header file eventually is overwritten, re-create the link again.

 ```
 mkdir ~/mymacros